UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/backend/README.md

 [Nest] 29  - **/**/2024, **:**:** **     LOG [NestFactory] Starting Nest application...
 ```

-in the terminal logs to verify that the application is running by visiting `http://localhost:3001/api/v1/health`.
+in the terminal logs before verifying that the application is running by visiting `http://localhost:3001/api/v1/health`.

 ## Development